nexoedge/nexoedge/docs/user-doc/source/quick_setup.rst

         $ systemctl status ncloud-agent

 #.
-On the proxy machine, check the nCloud status:
+On the proxy machine, check the Nexoedge status:

    .. code-block:: bash